Medically Reviewed by: Susan Hogan RN, RM, MSc

 Won Bronze at the Mother&Baby Awards 2023 for Best Product For A Newborn - 0-4 Months

-The MAM Comfort Soother is small and lightweight—the smallest in the MAM range, in fact.
+The MAM Comfort Soother is small and lightweight—the smallest in the MAM range.
 Its size and design help mimic the natural suckling action of newborn babies while not adversely affecting oral development.
+This one has been specially designed for premature and newborn babies

-The MAM Comfort Soother is more expensive than some other supermarket alternatives, although it has been developed alongside speech therapists and paediatricians and so can boast it's research-led in design.
+The MAM Comfort Soother is more expensive than some other supermarket alternatives, although it has been developed alongside speech therapists, dentist and paediatricians and so can boast it's research-led in design.

 "You can tell that this product has been thoroughly well researched and developed by the company, and it would cover bases that are not normally covered by your standard dummies you would find in every supermarket," said our Mother&Baby mum reviewer.
 "The thing that I liked the most about the product was the shape and size of the teat.
 When my son used this product, I didn’t feel that his mouth or teeth would be affected by it."